 Aslam - former aide-de-camp to the President of Pakistan turned car dealer prosecuted for offences under CPUTRs and Fraud Act relating to the ‘clocking’ of cars he sold

 Preston Intl College - series of CPUTRs offences for advertising courses to international and domestic students with examination board accreditations or endorsements the college did not enjoy, and for subjects where they did not have suitably qualified lecturers.

-Should you require a more comprehensive list of cases in which we have appeared (with references), please contact David Green, Senior Clerk to chambers and Clerk to the Regulatory Team.
+Should you require a more comprehensive list of cases in which we have appeared (with references), please contact our Regulatory Team Clerks.